shadowmint/rust-extern/README.md

 - Install cargo from the terminal using install.sh

-- Use the cmake "MSYS Makefiles" generator:
+- Use the cmake "MSYS Makefiles" generator to build:

+From the MSYS shell:

+    cd build
-    cmake .. -G "MSYS Makefiles"
-    (or use cmake-gui)
+    cmake .. -G "MSYS Makefiles" (or use cmake-gui) make

-- Now you can proceed as normal:

-    make
     ./test.exe